 Results of the study clearly showed that the growth factors of PRP treatment to stop diabetes had succeeded in stimulating the pancreas to produce more of islet cells and beta cells.
 Scientists observed that new lobules were visible inside the pancreas.

 Can Stem Cells Cure Diabetes Type 2?

 There are fundamental differences in how Type 1 and Type 2 Diabetes develops.
-For this reason, treating Diabetes Type 2 can be a lot more challenging.
-That’s because, in Type 2, the body’s cells stop responding to the effects of insulin.
-And, these effects typically result from obesity.
+And, that’s why treating Diabetes Type 2 can be a lot more challenging.
+In Type 2, the body’s cells stop responding to the effects of insulin.
+And, these effects typically result because of obesity.
 Even though you may have adequate levels of the hormone, they may not work on the body cells.
 For this reason, using stem cell therapy and regrowing the lost islet and beta cells may not be the only solution.

 Like HealthLine reports, doctors used a dual approach in their research.
 They combined stem cell therapy with antidiabetic drugs like metformin(Glucophage) and sitagliptin (Januvia).
 When tested on lab animals, doctors found that this combined form of treatment showed much more effective results.
 PRP treatment may also help patients in a similar way.

 Both treatments, Stem Cell Therapy and PRP treatment to stop Diabetes are in the experimental stage.
 For this reason, the costs are high.
 And, more research is needed before the treatments become freely available and doctors can guarantee positive results.
 As for the costs, Stem Cell Therapy in the U.S. could cost you around $10,000 or more.
 But, this estimate depends on specific practitioners.
 PRP injection cost ranges from $500 to $2,000 again depending on the practitioner you work with.